Hohokam: Soho phase (1050/1150–1300 CE)

-Civano phase (AD 1300–1350/1375)
+Civano phase (1300–1350/1375 CE)

 Although Casa Grande red-on-buff continued to be produced, the pottery type that characterized this phase was Salado polychrome, primarily Gila polychrome.
 This ceramic type was either manufactured locally or procured as a trade ware.
 This phase also had the introduction the comal, similar to examples found in northern Mexico, and the production of bird-shaped effigy vessels.
 Examples of exotic stone and shell artifacts associated with high-status individuals – such as nose plugs, pendants, ear rings, bracelets, necklaces, and sophisticated shell inlays – indicate that the design and manufacture of jewelry reached its zenith during this phase.
 Other important developments were the significant increased procurement and manufacture of red ware, and the near-universal use of inhumation burial in the area north of the Gila River, both similar to the practices and traditions used by the historic O'odham.

-Immediately after AD 1300, Hohokam villages were reorganized along the lines experienced in the Lower Verde, Tonto Basin, and Safford Basin, in the 13th century.
+Immediately after 1300 CE, Hohokam villages were reorganized along the lines experienced in the Lower Verde, Tonto Basin, and Safford Basin, in the 13th century.
 These compounds were composed of a large, rectangular exterior wall that partially (sometimes completely) enclosed a series of adjacent courtyards and plazas separated by partition walls.
 In turn, each courtyard may have contained one to four large, rectangular, adobe-walled pitrooms, possibly associated with several utility structures.
 Overall, these communities were characterized by relatively compact clusters of 5 to 25 adobe-walled compounds, which tended to be grouped around a single very large and well-built compound that often had some form of large community structure, such as a platform mound or great house.
 Great house structures, as with the one preserved at Casa Grande Ruins National Monument, were built only at the largest communities.
 These stone or adobe buildings had up to four stories, and were probably used by the managerial or religious elites.
 They may have also been constructed to align with astronomical observations.
 Trade with Mexico appears to have declined, but an increased number of trade goods arrived from Pueblo peoples to the north and the east.

-Between AD 1350 and 1375, the Hohokam tradition lost vitality and stability, and many of the largest settlements were abandoned.
+Between 1350 and 1375 CE, the Hohokam tradition lost vitality and stability, and many of the largest settlements were abandoned.
 Climate change apparently greatly affected Hohokam agriculture and so dispersed its large communities.
 Repeated floods in the mid-14th century greatly deepened the Salt River bed and destroyed canal heads, which required their continuous extension upstream.
 Soon, additional flooding removed irreplaceable segments of these extensions, which effectively rendered hundreds of miles of canals virtually useless.
 Because of differences in hydrology and geomorphology, these processes had less impact on Hohokam irrigation systems in the Gila River basin, yet these were abandoned, as well.
-Hohokam split into smaller groups, and the population declined slightly, at a peak rate 2 per 100 people between AD 1350 and 1400.
+Hohokam split into smaller groups, and the population declined slightly, at a peak rate 2 per 100 people between 1350 and 1400.
 This decline was previously greatly overestimated because smaller groups are harder to identify.
 Evidence that the human population was maintained are the unchanged prey animal populations.